travel guide to

 Quarter – 25¢

-The standard tip percentage in Massachusetts/ USA
+The standard tip percentage in Boston, USA

 Understanding the tipping culture in America is important and failing to give a tip in the right situation could lead to some mean glares (or worse!).
 If you follow these simple guidelines, you’ll have nothing to worry about.